ZacharyVillarreal/Google-Play-Store-Download-Analysis/README.md

 `pvalue, dof, cont = scipy.stats.chi2_contingency(reviews_vs_installs)`<br>
 `pvalue = 0.9991`

 Thus, we can say that we **failed to disprove** the null hypothesis, and that Installs and Reviews are in fact, *dependent*.
-It's no secret that the number of reviews and number of installs are codependent.
-Meaning, that as the app receives more installs the number of reviews increases as well.
-Unfortunately, I could not further test my initial notion that the number of reviews could be used to predict number of installs, or success.
+It is no secret that the number of reviews and number of installs are codependent.
+Meaning, that as the application receives more installs the number of reviews increases as well.

-Thus, I chose not to pursue the `Reviews` angle further.
-Let's explore another avenue that might predict success...
+Therefore, we could say that, if we want to have a successful application, besides creating an application that is rated For Everyone and is under the GAME category, is to make sure our application is being reviewed by more people, which could in turn increase our capture in the market.

-<a href="#Does-the-Number-of-Application-Installs-Affect-Its-Rating">Back to top</a>
+<a href="#Table-of-Contents">Back to top</a>

 ### Other Factors of Success
 ---
-An application with a high rating, i.e. rating from `4.0 to 5.0`, could also be considered successful if it has a high number of installs.
+An application with a high rating, i.e., rating from `4.0 to 5.0`, could also be considered successful if, moreover, it has a high number of installs.
 Although I previously looked at the distribution of applications and their number of installs, I thought it would be interesting to look at the distribution of applications and their ratings.
-My initial assumption is that, with the higher number of installs, the distribution of ratings would be lower.
+My initial assumption is that, with a higher number of installs, the average score would be lower.

 <p align='center'>
 <img src="graphs/Number_of_Apps_per_Rating.png" width="700" height="420">
 </p>

-The distribution of Ratings over the application count is centered around 4.5, with an outlier at 5.0.
-One of the problems I ran into while cleaning my data was that there were a large number of applications that had a rating of 5.0, while their number of reviews was small, `n < 100`.
-This outlier proved to be a problem that needed to be solved, how are the higher rated applications throwing off the distribution of ratings over *all* applications.
-I wanted to take a look at the number of installs per application rating to see if this solved my problem.
+From the graph above, we can see that the distribution of Ratings over the application count is centered around 4.5, with an high count at 5.0.
+One of the problems I ran into while cleaning my data was that there were a large number of applications that had a rating of 5.0, while their number of reviews was small, `n < 1000`.
+This proved to be a problem that needed to be solved; how are the higher rated applications throwing off the distribution of ratings over *all* applications.
+I wanted to take a look at the level of installs per application rating to see if this proved my skepticism.

 <p align='center'>
 <img src="graphs/Number_of_Installs_per_Rating.png" width="700" height="420">
 </p>

-By my previous claim, the outlier from the previous graph seemed to disappear.
+By my previous claim, the high application count at 5.0 from the previous graph seemed to disappear, we will revisit this topic in the section below.
 This was because the total number of installs for applications with a rating of 5.0, `n = 9,756,878`, was significantly less than the number of installs for applications in which this distribution is centered around, 4.4-4.5, `n = 16,005,839,635`.
-This is going against my initial assumption that install size will affect overall rating.

-This is worthy of further investigation, time to run a hypothesis test!
+This is worthy of further investigation, time to test if my hypothesis is correct!

-<a href="#Does-the-Number-of-Application-Installs-Affect-Its-Rating">Back to top</a>
+<a href="#Table-of-Contents">Back to top</a>

-## Hypothesis Testing
+##  First Hypothesis Testing

 ### Preparation
 ----
 In order for my to run a hypothesis test on the impact the level of installs an application has on its distribution of ratings, I needed to split up the data into the specific levels of installs that showed the highest count of the number of applications.
-I did this by list iteration into the pandas data frame, as shown below.
+I did this using list iteration to query into the pandas data frame, as shown below.
 `downloads_100 = play_store_data[play_store_data['Installs'] == 10000]`

-My null hypothesis is that there is no difference in the distribution of ratings between a higher level of installs and a lower level of installs.
-Thus, my alternative hypothesis states the opposite, in that there *is* a difference in distribution of ratings per level of installs.
+My null hypothesis states that there is no difference in the mean ratings between a higher level of installs and a lower level of installs.
+Thus, my alternative hypothesis states the opposite, in that there *is* a difference in mean ratings per level of installs.
 (See mathematical representation of these hypotheses below).

 $$ H_0: \ Rating_{HighInstalls} \mu  =  Rating_{LowInstalls}\mu $$
 $$ H_a: \ Rating_{HighInstalls} \mu  \neq  Rating_{LowInstalls}\mu $$